Clean Code for IT Specialists: Clean Programming from the Start

 return base_price + (quantity * tax_rate)

-Java Clean Code Practices
+Java Clean Code practices

-- Using meaningful class names
+- Use meaningful class names

-- Utilizing interfaces for abstraction
+- Use interfaces for abstraction

 Tools for Clean Code

-Static Code Analysis with SonarQube
+Static code analysis with SonarQube

 SonarQube is one of the most important tools for Clean Code.
 It automatically analyzes your code and identifies:

-- Code smells (signs of poor code)
+- Code Smells (indicators of bad code)

 - Bugs and security vulnerabilities